Menu

 Newborn Composites

-Have you ever wondered how we get photos of newborns sleeping in a swing hanging from a branch?
-Or most importantly, how the baby can be safe hanging above the ground?
+Have you ever wondered how photographers can capture pictures of newborns sleeping in a swing hanging from a branch?
+More importantly, how can such a setup be safe for the baby?

-So the main difference between a styled setup and a composite image is that a composite image provides you with one image, whereas a setup provides you with multiple images taken at various camera angles and poses.
+The main difference between a styled setup and a composite image is that a composite provides a single, seamless image, while a setup provides multiple images taken from varying camera angles and poses.

 Let me show you exactly what I mean!